What Do Dreams About Giving Birth Mean?

 Theories about dreams suggest dreaming is a way in which we process emotions, memories and information that we’ve gathered while we’re awake, so it makes sense that pregnant women dream more about childbirth.

 However, a Freudian view of dreams suggests that dreams represent connections and don’t necessarily reflect events in real life.
-Therefore, it’s natural to dream about giving birth, even when it has no relevance to your current life situation.
+Therefore, it’s natural to have these dreams, even if they seem unrelated to your current life situation.

-In popular culture, dreams about giving birth are often used as a way of warning about a negative event.
+In popular culture, dreams about giving birth are sometimes used as a way of warning about an adverse event.
 For example, in Star Wars, Anakin Skywalker’s nightmares surrounding his wife’s childbirth are pivotal in driving him towards an obsession with growing powerful enough to prevent those he loves from dying.
 Ultimately, he turns to the Dark Side and becomes Darth Vader.

 About the author